tomordonez/azureblog/posts/deploy-powerbi-model-azure-analysis-services.md

 * [Youtube tutorial installing Visual Studio and SQL Server Analysis Services](https://www.youtube.com/watch?v=Rx_mttQoZVg)
 * [Youtube tutorial installing SQL Server Express](https://www.youtube.com/watch?v=LIytfaWH_10)

-In this blog post I am going to do these:
+In this blog post I am going to describe how to:

 1. Install Visual Studio in an Azure VM
 2. Create an Azure Analysis Services server
 3. Create a data model in Visual Studio
 4. Deploy the model to Azure Analysis Services
-5. In Power BI connect to the data model in Azure Analysis Services.
+5. Connect to the data model in Azure Analysis Services from Power BI.

-## What is Azure Analysis Services

-A managed platform for tabular data models in the cloud.
-Combine data sources, define metrics, and secure data.
-It doesn't support multidimensional models.

-Based on SQL Server Analysis Services (which I never used), it supports in-memory and DirectQuery:

-* In-memory
-  * Data is highly-compressed and cached
-  * Fastest query response in large datasets
-  * Data model can be partitioned for parallelization and reducing memory consumption.
-  * Refresh must be programmed to update cached data from data sources
-  * Uses Azure Blob storage to persist storage and metadata
-* DirectQuery
-  * Refresh programming is not required
-  * It uses relational backend for storage and query execution
-  * Uses Azure Blob storage only to store metadata

 ## Why use Azure Analysis Services

-There is a scenario where multiple users create reports using Power BI, connecting to a data source like SQL Server, and creating measures and a data model (within Power BI).
+There is a scenario where multiple users create reports using Power BI to find insights from the same data source, and create KPIs that were already previously designed by other users.
+Leading to repetitive tasks, basically doing the work all over again from scratch, without a proper standardization of data governance.

 The disadvantages of this workflow are: